engineervix/zed-news/README.md

 ### Core

 - [x] Add a separate module for summarization backends so we can choose which one to work with
-- [ ] Add appropriate error handling on `requests` and `feedparser` jobs as well as all other operations, such as connecting to AWS Polly, etc.
+- [ ] Add more robust error handling on `requests` and `feedparser` jobs as well as all other operations, such as connecting to AWS Polly, etc.
 - [ ] Add task to perform substitution so that, for instance, K400 is written as 400 Kwacha.
 The AWS Polly voices fail to read Zambian money correctly.

 ### Features for future releases